Alcohol and sex are clearly related. Alcohol can effect perceptions of sexual desire. It can also effect the way we view

 Women report feeling more sexually aroused when they falsely believe they’ve been drinking alcohol.
 Yet measurement shows that they actually become less physically aroused.

-Most research also finds that alcohol consumption increases the attractiveness of others.
+Most research also finds that alcohol drinking increases the attractiveness of others.
 This may help to explain increased frequencies of sex during intoxication.

 Alcohol and Sex (Gender)